Everything you wanted to know about the Sex Industry, but were afraid to ask. A general client resource from the Sex Workers Outreach Project SWOP.

 - All sex workers are different and have their unique personal style.

-- Male, female and transgender people work in the sex industry.
+- Male, female and trans people work in the sex industry.

 - When a client sees a sex worker, the client is paying for a service.
 Prices may vary according to the service.
 The client needs to find out what the service involves.